Skip to main content

 Since this homemade poori recipe is absolutely so special, I definitely suggest you make these puffy Indian breads as part of your Live to Cook one-month challenge!
 Get started for free today by signing up to my free email newsletter, plus all of my latest recipes will be delivered directly to your inbox so you’ve always got something unique and delicious to try out!

-To see exactly how to get the perfect poori dough and to grasp the concepts of deep frying the pooris, then be sure to watch the video at the bottom of this post!
+To see exactly how to get the perfect poori dough and to grasp the concepts of deep frying the pooris, then be sure to watch the video recipe!
 Please subscribe to my YouTube channel if you’re not already, and don’t forget to press the bell button to be notified when all of my video recipes are live!
 Let’s get cooking!

 Questions You May Have About the Perfect Poori Recipe!